gmag11/EnigmaIOT/readme.md

 Since version 0.7.0 Gateway is a ESP32 or ESP8266 board with 4 MB of flash memory or more.
 ESP8266 gateways cannot use MQTT TLS encryption due to memory limitations.

+Use of ESP32 platform is recommended.
+ESP8266 EnigmaIOT gateway code is less tested.

 Thanks to modular design, other output modules may be easily developed by implementing `GwOutput_generic.h`.
 Examples of this may be LoRaWAN output gateway, COAP gateway or any other network protocol that is needed.
 Even an offline SD data logger could be done.

 I've included a [Gateway with dummy output module](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOTGatewayDummy) to show simple OutputGw module development.